Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 A living flexibility is therefore crucial.
 So it is no surprise when one pair of researchers, studying a group of transcription factors in the genomes of animals, report “a dazzling array of strategies employed by [these] transcription factors to control gene expression.”
 The “emerging, unifying theme”, they say, is the ability of these transcription factors “to interact with many diverse partners.
 This high connectivity is probably crucial to assemble highly context-specific, transcriptionally active complexes at selected sites in the genome” (Bobola and Merabet 2017).

 It is hard to take in the full significance of this “high connectivity”, which is typical of so many biological processes.
 One way to visualize the complications is to consider the fact that some transcription factors can target genes for other transcription factors.
 And, of course, this second group of transcription factors might target the genes for still other transcription factors as well as the genes or regulatory sequences associated with the first group.
 We can easily imagine the tangled causal webs resulting from this kind of inter-connectivity, where causal “arrows” can eventually circle back to their starting point.
-Unsurprisingly, there are entire fields of research today given over to complex gene and regulatory networks such as this one:
+Unsurprisingly, there are entire fields of research today given over to complex gene and regulatory networks such as shown in Figure 14.1.

 Returning to the puzzle of transcription factor “promiscuity”: this word reflects neither undisciplined profligacy nor uncertainty of function.
 Rather, it points to the unbounded, context-specific potentials of transcription factors.
 Their contribution to essential cellular processes, after all, is properly focused and far from promiscuous.
 They are caught up within a wisdom that seems to “know” exactly what it is doing.
 It’s just that this doing is complex and living — flexible and adaptive — far beyond what a simple, definitive, one-dimensional mapping between DNA sequence and a rigidly complementary protein shape would allow.
 This flexibility is what allows community-tuned activity in the larger surround to influence local goings-on in endlessly nuanced ways — all so as to satisfy the needs of the current context.

 It is important to underscore here a fact we have found ourselves coming up against throughout this book: the tangled causal web we discover in organisms is not merely a matter of complexity.
 There are many nonliving physical contexts so complex that, as a practical matter, we cannot easily trace precise lines of cause and effect.
 This is true of eddies in a great river or in the atmosphere, and it is even true of some kinds of computer program.
-And yet no one would doubt in these cases that the relevant causes could be traced, at least in principle, or that the tracing would give us what is considered to be a full accounting of what we were looking at.
+And yet no one would doubt in these cases that the relevant causes could be traced, at least in principle, or that the tracing would give us what is usually (if erroneously) considered to be a full accounting of what we are looking at.

 But, as I began explaining in Chapter 2, the purposive behaviors of organisms exhibit a kind of coherence and meaning that is not satisfactorily explained when we look only at principles of physical causation.
-The “causal confusion” in the organism’s case is not due merely to the complexity of the always lawful and harmonious physical relations, but rather to the fact that purposive and narrative explanation must be found at a “higher” level than physical lawfulness.
+The “causal confusion” in the organism’s case is not due merely to the complexity of the always lawful and harmonious physical relations, but rather to the fact that purposive and narrative explanation must be found at a “higher” level of meaning than physical lawfulness.
 The significance of what is going on is recognized only when we consider the insistent coordinating principles through which physical events are caught up in serving the needs and interests of organisms.
 Because concepts such as “need” and “interest” are incommensurable with the accepted principles of physical explanation, they demand recognition as explanatory principles in their own right.

 Our brief discussion of genes and transcription factors has, so far, been hopelessly simplistic.
 The chromosomes in our cells do not consist of a naked DNA double helix sporadically bound at particular sequences by this or that transcription factor.
 The picture is wholly different.
 Our DNA is intimately bound up with a massive, intricate, and dynamic protein-RNA-small molecule complex that, together with the DNA, is called chromatin.
 “Chromatin”, in other words, can pass as simply a name for the full substance of chromosomes.
 The proteins in this complex are as weighty as the DNA itself — and much more active and directive when it comes to gene expression.